jaideep2004/creditdost/DIGITAL_AGREEMENT_IMPLEMENTATION_SUMMARY.md

 ## Workflow

-1. **Agreement Creation**: When a franchise user accesses the Digital Agreement tab, a personalized PDF is automatically generated with their name inserted at predefined coordinates.
+1. **Agreement Creation**: When a franchise user accesses the Digital Agreement tab, a copy of the master template is created with their name.

-2. **PDF Download**: Users can download the generated PDF for offline signing or electronic signing.
+2. **PDF Download**: Users can download their personalized PDF copy.

 3. **eSign Process**: Users initiate the Surepass eSign process, which redirects them to the Surepass signing portal.